-Discovery of long term, large variability and very bright flare detection of the optical counterpart of the NVSS J004354+404634 radio source in the Messier 31 field.
+Discovery of long term, large variability and very bright flare detection of the optical counterpart of the NVSS J004354+404634 radio source in the Messier 31 field: a new blazar candidate.

-We report the discovery of the long term, large variability of the optical counterpart of the NVSS J004354+404634 radio source, probably an active galactic nucleus (AGN: blazar or quasar), in the field of Messier 31, found during our survey of this galaxy.
+We report the discovery of the long term, large variability of the optical counterpart of the NVSS J004354+404634 radio source in the field of Messier 31, found during our survey of this galaxy.
 Our investigations indicate this is likely a new BL Lac blazar, undergoing a very bright flare.

-So, the following info should be regarded as very preliminary.
+The following info should be regarded as very preliminary: work in progress.

 Early on Aug.
 2023, we started dedicated surveys monitoring the fields of the Messier 31 and Messier 33 galaxies, the largest members, with our own Milky Way, of the so-called Local Group.
 This effort is motivated by the chance to discover nova explosions in those galaxies, thanks to the large field of view of our new 250mm-f/4.5 astrograph and the excellent, dark skies of Manciano, in the Tuscan Maremma, where our robotic facility is.

-These efforts made possible for us to discover several, previously unknown variable stars (we released data for two of them in M33 field, others will follow soon), as well as two nova candidates, in one case only a few hours after it was already reported.
+These efforts made possible for us to discover several, previously unknown variable stars (we released data for two of them in M33 field), as well as two nova candidates, in one case only a few hours after it was already reported.

 It is worth to note that scanning images of such a huge area of the sky by eye is an hard task: the field of view is 1.8 x 1.2 square degrees and the image is deep (limiting magnitude around 20), with plenty of structures from Messier 31 (see the image below, processed from our data by the DeepLab team)

-Our first, unfiltered images of Messier 31 were taken on 10, 11 and 15 Aug. (several frames on each date): comparing the first and the last ones, we spotted a star-like transient at the following J2000.0 position:
+Our first, unfiltered images of Messier 31 were taken on 10, 11 and 15 Aug. (several frames on each date).
+On 15 Aug. we compared the first and the last frame sets and we spotted a star-like transient at the following J2000.0 position:

 RA: 00 43 54.36